 Robert Morris stressed the relationship between the physical body of the viewer and the space of sculpture in his notion of the ‘nonpersonal or public mode’.
 Morris was concerned with the context of the object, the situation of the object (environment) that also included the beholder (Harrison & Wood, 1992, 813).

-Adrian Piper used her body, for example in the artworks, ‘Catalysis III’, ‘WET PAINT’ and ‘Mythic Being’, to extend the situation of sculpture to the street and to produce artworks which ‘decreased the separation between original conception and the final form of an idea; the immediacy of conception is retained in the process/product as much as possible’ (Piper, accessed 19 August 2014).
+Adrian Piper used her body, for example in the artworks, ‘Catalysis III’, ‘WET PAINT’ and ‘Mythic Being’, in order to produce artworks which ‘decreased the separation between original conception and the final form of an idea; the immediacy of conception is retained in the process/product as much as possible’ (Piper, accessed 5 May 2017).

 The significance of Mierle Laderman Ukeles 1969 ‘Maintenance Art Manifesto’, is not only the question of the difference between the lowly domestic work of women; what she calls ‘maintenance’, and that of the ‘development’ work of men (Wood, 2002, 63).
 The ‘Maintenance Art Manifesto’ in its material production addresses the difference between the social and the representational in art practice.